The Apostles' Creed -- Fundamental beliefs statement

 Most class assignments will be submitted online via Moodle.

 Papers falling short of this standard will not be graded.
-That work will be returned to the students for further revision and resubmission.
+That work may be returned to the students for further revision and resubmission.

 See my writing checklist.